So, you’re thinking about doing your first DIY furniture Chalk Painting Project but you’re not certain which paint to pick; I get it.

 General Finishes is an interior/exterior water-based paint that can be mixed, lightened, darkened, distressed, layered, glazed and antiqued.

-Performance: This paint performs very well.
+This paint performs very well.
 Smooth finishes without multiple coats.
 Paint goes a long way.
-If you’re lucky you will have a retail shop that has the product you will be able to go by and see pieces painted with the product.
+If you’re lucky you will have a retail shop near you.
+That has the product you will be able to go by and see pieces painted with the product.
 Hopefully, they will offer classes so that you can develop your skills with the product.

-In closing, I hope after reading this post you have regained any confidence you may have lost and are able to move forward with excitement to try your hand at your first DIY Chalk or Chalk Like painting project!
+I hope this post helps you regain any confidence and move forward with your painting project!
 You will love the results using any of these products.

 I hope the information in this article has been helpful to you.